Injecting Insight Into HMOs with Our Annual HMO Survey

 Health Net of CA: Yes, typically, every one to two years from ages 40 to 65+, but the PCP may authorize mammograms at his or her discretion.

 Kaiser Permanente: Yes, mammograms are part of our basic coverage regardless of a woman’s personal or family history of breast cancer.
-Early detection of breast cancer can lead to better outcomes, and having regular cancer screenings is an essential part of preventive medicine.
 Members do not need a referral to make an appointment for a mammogram.

-PacifiCare: Yes.
-Mammograms for women with no history of breast cancer are covered in accordance with U.S. Preventive Services Task Force Guidelines.
+UnitedHealthcare: Yes, mammograms for women with no history of breast cancer are covered in accordance with U.S. Preventive Services Task Force Guidelines

 15. Do you have an open drug formulary?